Alleged Fallen Saints leader pleads guilty to multiple charges - Saskatoon | Globalnews.ca

 On Jan.
 14, 2015, police raided 18 locations, including the Hells Angels clubhouse in Saskatoon.
 Officers seized guns, cash and large quantities of drugs, including fake Oxycontin pills.

-Nowakowski was one of 14 adults taken into custody as a result of the busts.
+Nowakowski was one of 14 people taken into custody as a result of the busts.

 The 47-year-old remains free on bail and is scheduled to be sentenced on July 3, 2018.